yancyribbens/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 Credential
 ==========

-An earner is the recipient and the holder of the credential issued by the issuer.
-Example credentials are Blockcerts and OBI.
-These credentials types have data attributes for both issuer and earner (credential recipient).
-By augmenting a credential to use an issuer DID and a recipient DID, both issuer and earner can have greater control over the data that is revealed and associated with the verifiable credential.
+Example credentials such as Blockcerts and OBI have data attributes for both issuer and earner (credential recipient).
+By augmenting a credential to use an issuer DID and a recipient DID, both issuer and earner can have greater control over the data that is revealed and associated with the credential.

 Issuing Authority